Pioneers unable to tie series, finish 2021 season

-The Western Nebraska Pioneers finish their season with two straight losses to the Spearfish Sasquatch during playoffs in the divisional series.
+The Western Nebraska Pioneers finished their season with two straight losses to the Spearfish Sasquatch during playoffs in the divisional series.
 On Monday, the Pioneers suffered a 0-2 and on Tuesday, lost 1-3.

 This series saw the Sasquatch with only five position players and the pitchers coming up big in remaining positions and lineup.